Distraction as a Complementary Therapy for Cancer

 What is distraction?

-Distraction draws a patient into a highly interesting activity to take his or her mind off pain or discomfort.
+Distraction draws a person into a highly interesting activity to take his or her mind off pain or discomfort.

 Can distraction help people with cancer?

-Distraction has been found to be effective when patients are experiencing anxiety, nausea, or pain.
+Distraction has been found to help when people are experiencing anxiety, nausea, or pain.
 It does not cure cancer.
-But it has been shown that distracting patients’ minds from unpleasant thoughts, procedures, or pain can help them feel better.
+But it has been shown that distracting a person’s’ mind from unpleasant thoughts, procedures, or pain can help them feel better.